OpenFlowLabs/website/content/_index/hero.md

 background = "light" # can influence the text color particles = true

-title = "Syna Theme"
+title = "OpenFlowLabs GmbH"
-subtitle = "Showcase your next project"
+subtitle = "Bringing you to the cloud the right way"

 [header]
   image = "header.jpg"